 Medical Education and development of Expert Service

 Staff shortages for paediatric oncology remain an urgent priority.
-Even with the required cancer facilities in place, patients will not receive the necessary treatment without doctors, nurses and other health professionals trained in the specifics of paediatric oncology and hematology.
-Therefore, the need for rigorous educational programmes in paediatric oncology and hematology to train the next generation of Tanzanian paediatric oncologic specialists is imperative.
+Even with the required cancer facilities in place, patients will not receive the necessary treatment without doctors, nurses and other health professionals trained in the specifics of paediatric oncology and haematology.
+Therefore, the need for rigorous educational programmes in paediatric oncology and haematology to train the next generation of Tanzanian paediatric oncologic specialists is imperative.

 There are currently no qualified Paediatric Oncologists in Tanzania.
 It is an essential part of the strategic plan for Paediatric Oncology to ensure that there are local skilled human resources available over the next 15-20 years to meet the demands of the expanding capacity of Paediatric Oncology services in Tanzania.
 MUHAS, Muhimbili National Hospital (MNH) and other Tanzanian Medical University centres, including Bugando Medical Centre (BMC), KCMC and Mbeya Hospital have a cadre of specialists with postgraduate training in Paediatrics and Child Health (PCH) who have an interest in paediatric haematology/oncology, and who are currently managing patients with haematology/oncology disorders but do not have training in this specialized field.